scloud19/SECipedia/Node/fileSystem.md

 			These will be relative to process.cwd()

 		For most methods that utilize a PATH, there's a alternative method that starts with "f" that utilizes an fd instead of a path.
+			If a fd is utilized in a method, most methods will not close the fd after execution has finished

 		Error Handling
 			Important when reading files to see if they were read successfully, etc.